wilson0x4d/appsettings2/docs/object_binding.rst

     print(settings.ConnectionStrings.SampleDB) # outputs: "my_cxn_string"
     print(settings.MaxBatchSize) # outputs: 100

 .. note:: It's worth noting that :py:meth:`~appsettings2.Configuration.bind` is case-insensitive by design.
 This ensures that automation/configuration systems which can only communicate in upper-case can be used to populate complex objects which follow a strict naming convention without burdening devs/devops with extra work.
+The casing of attributes on the bind target is always preserved.